Heraldry Symbols & What They Mean

 Other shields display realistic looking fountains rather than symbolic ones.
 The well is very similar to this as a symbol of purification and rebirth.

 In heraldry, the fox was a common symbol for the devil during the middle ages.

 One of the oldest tales about the fox describes it feigning death in order to trap fox.

 This fox is a symbol of the devil tempting man’ therefore, it may be a reminder to the bearer to say alert and resist temptation.

-It is therefore a symbol of on who will use all his shrewdness, sagacity, wit or wisdom for his own defence.
+In heraldry, it is therefore a symbol of one who will use all his shrewdness, sagacity, wit or wisdom for his own defence.